-No provision for Hong Kong Profits Tax has been made (2019: HK\$Nil) as the Company and subsidiaries incorporated or domiciled in Hong Kong have either no assessable profits or sustained tax losses for taxation purposes during the year.
+No provision for Hong Kong Profits Tax has been made for both years as the Company and subsidiaries incorporated or domiciled in Hong Kong have either no assessable profits or sustained tax losses for taxation purposes during the year.

-The subsidiaries incorporated in The People's Republic of China (the "PRC") are subject to the PRC Enterprise Income Tax rate of 25% (2019: 25%) for the year.
+The subsidiaries incorporated in The People's Republic of China (the "PRC") are subject to the PRC Enterprise Income Tax.